12 Geeky Christmas gift ideas to consider this festive year-end.

 12. Geeky Obsession i.e. Modelling Kits

 I’d be blunt.
 These could invite a lot of silent screams if you give them to someone who’s absolutely not into handicraft.
 (For example, me)

 But, if you’re completely certain that your recipient is into such things, they are superb geeky Christmas gifts because:

-- Even simple sets can provide for hours of obsessive fun.
+- Even simple sets can provide hours of obsessive fun.

-- Once completed, most models double as unique/attractive home decorations too.
+- Once completed, most models double as unique/attractive home decorations.